18 Top-Rated Midwest Vacations

 8. St. Louis, Missouri

 You will find an extra adventure by figuring out the various alignments of Route 66 that go through the city.
+You will travel through St. Louis' diverse districts, which each have a variety of hotel options.
 For the rest of your vacation, you can settle into the city and experience some of the best attractions, like the Missouri Botanical Garden and the City Museum.

-You will want to spend several days exploring the Forest Park area, where many of the attractions are free.
+You will want to spend several days exploring Forest Park Forever, where many of the attractions are free.
 The park is the location of the St. Louis Zoo, St. Louis Science Center, Missouri History Museum, and the City Art Museum.

 If you plan a summer vacation, be sure to spend one evening at Busch Stadium and catch a St. Louis Cardinals baseball game.